Greece Moments Greece Moments

 • #2 Chora: Old Town of Patmos

-• #3 Holy Monastery of John
+• #3 Holy Monastery of St. John

-• #4 Profitis Ilias: Patmos’ highest mountain
+• #4 Profitis Ilias: Patmos’ Highest Mountain

-• #5 Bathing Paradise Psili Amos
+• #5 Psili Amos Beach Paradise

 • #6 Kalikatsou Rock near Grikos

-• #7 The lonely north of Patmos
+• #7 The Secluded North of Patmos

-• #8 Day trip to Lipsi Island
+• #8 Day Trip to the Island of Lipsi

-#1 The beautiful harbour town of Skala
+#1 The beautiful port town of Skala

 insel patmos skala port

-Typical white island flair on Patmos
+Typical white island charm on Patmos

 Patmos Urlaub Highlights Tipps

-Skala is the quiet variant of Mykonos
+Skala is the quieter alternative to Mykonos

 #2 Chora: Old Town of Patmos